ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Last episode added at

+!!! info ""
-> The date when the last episode was added to the Plex item.
+    The date when the last episode was added to the Plex item.
 This is not for the most recently aired episode of the show.
 Just the last episode that was added to Plex.
 This rule is only available for shows.

 - Key: Plex.sw_lastEpisodeAddedAt
 - Availability: shows, seasons